Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Related Works

-\paragraph{RL for Text-to-Video Generation.} There has also been a few recent work that explored finetuning text-to-video models with reward feedback~\citep{prabhudesai2024video,li2024t2vturbo,2023InstructVideo}.
-These work leverage open text-to-video models~\citep{wang2023modelscope,blattmann2023stablevd,opensora,chen2024videocrafter2}, and off-the-shelf text-to-image reward models, whose gradients are used to align the models to aesthetic or visual quality objective rather than the dynamics in the scenes.
-However, because there is no standard protocol to collect comprehensive feedback for reward modeling, the reward to directly evaluate generated video has been rarely considered.
-Furthermore, policy-gradient-based methods are sensitive to hyper-parameters and not stable~\citep{rafailov2023direct}.
-Our work differs from existing work in exploring a wide array of feedback to see if they can optimize the object movement rather than visual style, leveraging offline learning to bypass the need for learning a reward model, as well as considering AI feedback from VLMs as a proxy for human preference to generated videos, which has great potential as VLMs continue to improve.
+\textbf{RL for Text-to-Video Generation.}~~ There have also been a few recent works that explored finetuning text-to-video models with reward feedback~\citep{prabhudesai2024video,li2024t2vturbo,2023InstructVideo}.
+These works leverage open text-to-video models~\citep{wang2023modelscope,blattmann2023stablevd,opensora,chen2024videocrafter2}, and off-the-shelf text-to-image reward models~\citep{Jiazheng2023imagereward,xu2024visionreward,unifiedreward,unifiedreward-think}, whose gradients are used to align the models to aesthetic or visual quality objectives rather than the dynamics in the scenes.
+However, because there is no standard protocol to collect comprehensive feedback for reward modeling, the reward to directly evaluate generated video has rarely been considered.
+Furthermore, policy-gradient-based methods are generally not stable~\citep{rafailov2023direct}.
+Our work differs from existing work in exploring a wide array of feedback to see if they can optimize the object movement rather than visual style, leveraging offline learning to bypass the need for learning a reward model, as well as considering AI feedback from VLMs as a proxy for human preference to generated videos, which has great potential as VLMs and video generation continue to improve.